-Captain Kerr served his country gallantly in our war with Mexico, as the following extract of a letter from his commanding officer amply testifies:
+Captain Kerr serred his country gallantly in our war with Mexico, as the following extract of a letter from his commanding officer amply testifies:

 NEW YORK, Aug.
-25, 1851. the company (G) I had the honor of recruiting men.
+25, 1851. of the gallant Creeks of Louisiana, culisted in conceive of, cooped on board with 400 or 500 the company (G) I had the honor of recruiting men.

-McIntosh, U.S. A., June 6, 1847, and distin-
+McIntosh, U.S. A., June 6, 1847, and distinguished himself in the highest degree.

-Very respectfully, Your ob'nt servant.
+I have the honor to be.
+Very respectfully.
+Your ob'nt servant.
 A. M. DUPERU. late Captain Company G, 3d Dragoons.

-From Thomas C. James,
+From Thomas C. James.

-SPANISH FRIGATE ESPERANZA.
-Harbor of Havana, Aug.
+SPANISH FRIGATE ESPERANZA, 1 Harbor of Havana, Aug.
 16, 1:51.

-My DEAR BROTHERS AND SISTERS :- This is the last letter you will ever receive from your brother Thomas.
-In one hour more I will be launched into eternity, being now a prisoner. under sentence of death.
-All to be shot!
-This is a hard fate, but I trust in the mercy of God.
+My DEAR BROTHERS AND SISTERS :- This is the last letter you will ever receive from your MY DEAR ERIENDS :- I leave you forever, brother Thomas.
+In one hour more I will be